iribeirocampos/IAED-2024/README.md

 a billing system.

 The amount to be invoiced is defined in 15-minute intervals.
-Depending on the duration of the vehicle's stay in the car park, the amount to be invoiced for each period varies.
-The billing system for all car parks is defined by three values:
+Depending on the duration of the vehicle's stay in the parking lot, the amount to be invoiced for each period varies.
+The billing system for all parking lots is defined by three values:

 - *X* : the amount for every 15 minutes in the first hour;